 Project Description

 The Nebraska Neighborhood Activation began in June 2023.
 The neighborhood association had been active since the 1970s, but had experienced a change of leadership and dwindling attendance.
-The Nebraska Neighborhood board is currently planning events, investing in community projects, and rebuilding membership.
+The Nebraska Neighborhood board has planned events, invested in community projects, and rebuilt membership.

 What is Neighborhood Activation?